One of the most interesting questions a beginner may have is ‘how to paper tune a bow?’

 All manufacturers have calculators on their website, which helps you determine the correct spine of an arrow.

-If you are buying from a store, you must know that it is printed on the back of the arrow box and shows the spine or the shaft’s stiffness.
+If you’re buying from a store, you must know that it’s printed on the back of the arrow box and shows the spine or the shaft’s stiffness.

 Pre-fletched arrows from the factory work perfectly fine for paper tuning.